Click on the following hyperlinks for more information regarding various types of security devices:

 The technology used in CCTV systems is constantly evolving and becoming more sophisticated.
 In recent years, advances in digital technology have resulted in the recording systems attached to CCTV cameras are now of unprecedented high quality with the result that images from CCTV systems are more useful when trying to identify suspects involved in a crime or other incident.
 CCTV systems cannot prevent crimes but they can assist in identifying culprits and as such can often deter crime.
 Even if systems are monitored by human operators, things are often missed as the operators’ attention begins to diminish after twenty minutes of watching a monitor.
 However, state of the art systems now incorporate various types of technology collectively known as “video analytics” which can identify various activities and activate an alarm and thus get around the problem of human operators.

-If you or your business wish to install a CCTV system, there are hundreds, if not thousands of sytems to choose from.
+If you or your business wish to install a CCTV system, there are hundreds, if not thousands of systems to choose from.
 Whichever system you choose though, should be installed in a way that will make it easy for the police to obtain copies of the images for evidential purposes in the event of a crime.
 The guidelines below will assist you in ensuring that your system helps the police to help you.

 How can you know that the security guards you employ are doing their job properly?
 The answer is to use a Guard Monitoring System (GMS).